Life PatronsSir David Reid

 Tony Smith is a former Director of Unilever in the UK having retired after almost 30 years with the business.
 In all he has worked in the UK Grocery industry for 40 years and has been involved with the National Grocers Benevolent Fund for more than 10 years.

 Simon has worked for both food suppliers and food retailers for over 25 years.
 This has included all categories from fresh produce to grocery and beers, wines and spirits.
-He is currently the Managing Director of Convenience Stores at Sainsburys.
-He has been a member of the President's Fundraising Committee for the past 10 years and Chairman of the annual Diamond Ball committee for the past 10 years.
-He has also actively taken part in events including the London to Paris Cycle Challenge in 2012 to personally raise money for the charity.
+From September 2015 he will be Trading Director at Poundland Ltd. He was a member of the GroceryAid President's Fundraising Committee for many years and also Chairman of the annual Diamond Ball committee for at least 10 years.
+He has also actively taken part in events including the London to Paris Cycle Challenge to personally raise money for the charity.